Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 7. Then from the 'More' menu on the top right, I selected 'Restart all dynos'.
 8. I checked that my app was now deployed via Heroku

-## Steps involved in creating my django app
+## Breakdown of steps involved in creating my django app

  Initially I found django really difficult.
 Although I had gone through the CI videos several times, it all seemed so disjointed, jumping around all over the place and so many files in different folders, some folders with the same name, so I spent many hours trying to work out how the code all fitted together.
 I looked at you tube videos and 2 udemy courses which I viewed several times before getting django sorted out in my head.
 The steps below indicate the steps I took to produce my app.